 The overall volume of greenhouse gases that can be emitted by the power plants, factories and other fixed installations covered by the EU emissions trading system (EU ETS) is limited by a 'cap' on the number of emission allowances.
 A separate cap applies to the aviation sector.
-Both caps are set at EU level.
 Within these Europe-wide caps, companies receive or buy emission allowances which they can trade as needed.

 Cap for fixed installations decreases each year

-Thanks to the decreasing cap, in 2020 emissions from fixed installations will be 21% lower than in 2005.
+Thanks to the decreasing cap, the number of allowances that can be used by fixed installations to cover emissions will be 21% lower in 2020 than in 2005.

 Aviation cap set at 210 million allowances for 2013-2020